criscola/kubernetes-dbaas/website/docs/contributing/how-to-contribute.md

 ### Website

 The documentation is done using [Docusaurus](https://github.com/facebook/docusaurus).
-Download Docusaurus, run `npm run start` in the `/website` directory and start modifying the Markdown files contained in `/website/docs`.
+Install Docusaurus, run `yarn start` in the `/website` directory and start modifying the Markdown files contained in `/website/docs`.
 Refer directly to the official Docusaurus documentation to learn more.

 ### Helm Chart